skulltech/sumit-ghosh.com/_posts/2020-02-26-cryptanalysis-cheatsheet-notes-overthewire-krypton.md

 title: "Cryptanalysis Cheatsheet :: Notes from Overthewire Krypton"
 showcase: true
 tags:
-  - Hacking
+  - hacking
-  - Wargames
+  - wargames
-  - Ctf
+  - ctf
-  - Cryptography
+  - cryptography
 ---

 I've been on a wargame streak!
 After doing [Leviathan](https://sumit-ghosh.com/articles/notes-overthewire-leviathan/), I jumped into [Krypton](https://overthewire.org/wargames/krypton/) and completed it; and this post is in a way a write-up of Krypton.
 Krypton, Leviathan, in case these words sound alien to you: well they're wargames—or Ctfs—hosted by [Overthewire.org](https://overthewire.org/wargames/).
 They're very internet favorite and beginners often start with them, and that's why I did exactly that.
 Also, instead of following the standard writeup format, this post will be more of a collection of notes for future reference.